 Instructions

-- Preheat the oven to 180°C (350°F).
+• Preheat the oven to 180ยฐC (350ยฐF).
 Line a 12-cup muffin pan with paper liners.

 Make the cupcakes:

-- Optional: Add the sugar and lemon zest to a large mixing bowl.
+• Optional: Add the sugar and lemon zest to a large mixing bowl.
 Use your fingertips to rub them together until fragrant.

-- Use an ice cream scoop or a large spoon to divide the batter between your cupcake liners.
+• Use an ice cream scoop or a large spoon to divide the batter between your cupcake liners.
 Each cupcake cavity should be three-quarters full.

-- Bake the cupcakes for 20-25 minutes.
+• Bake the cupcakes for 20-25 minutes.
 They are ready when you insert a toothpick in the center of a cupcake and it comes out with no wet batter on it (a few crumbs are fine).

-- Cool the cupcakes in the tray for 5 minutes then transfer them to a cooling rack.
+• Cool the cupcakes in the tray for 5 minutes then transfer them to a cooling rack.

 Make the frosting:

-- Add the butter to a large bowl (if using a hand mixer) or bowl of a stand mixer with the whisk attachment.
+• Add the butter to a large bowl (if using a hand mixer) or bowl of a stand mixer with the whisk attachment.
 Beat until light and fluffy.
 Add the powdered sugar, lemon juice and vanilla and beat until just combined.
 Taste the frosting and adjust if needed.
 If the frosting is too thin, add more sugar and beat or add more lemon juice or non-dairy milk if it's too thick.

-- When the cupcakes have fully cooled, use a spatula or piping bag to frost the cupcakes.
+• When the cupcakes have fully cooled, use a spatula or piping bag to frost the cupcakes.
 Decorate as desired.

-- Serve the cupcakes immediately.
+• Serve the cupcakes immediately.
 Store the unfrosted cupcakes in an airtight container at room temperature for up to 3 days.
 If your cupcakes are frosting, keep them at room temperature for 1 day or in the fridge for up to 3 days.
 Allow the cupcakes to come to room temperature before serving.
 The cupcakes freeze well but I recommend storing them separately from the frosting.

 Notes

-- Accurately measuring the flour will result in fluffier cupcakes.
-To spoon and level the flour, fluff up the flour in its container, use a spoon to add flour to your measuring cup, and level it off with a knife.
-Using your measuring cup to scoop flour out of the container will pack flour into the cup, and too much flour can result in dry and cakey cookies.
-Alternatively, use the grams measurements for the best results.
+1. Make sure you accurately measure the flour, otherwise your cupcakes may be dry.
+Fluff up the flour in its container, use a spoon to add flour to your measuring cup, and level it off with a knife.
+Using your measuring cup to scoop flour out of the container will pack too much flour into the cup, and result in drier cupcakes.
+For the best results, use the grams measurements.

-- You'll need 3-4 medium lemons for the amount of zest and juice in the recipe.
+2. You’ll need 3-4 medium lemons for the amount of zest and juice in the recipe.
 When you zest the lemons, try to avoid getting any of the white lemon rind otherwise your cupcakes may be slightly bitter.

-- Alternatively, top your cupcakes with a simple lemon icing from my lemon olive oil cake recipe, or cream cheese frosting from my carrot cupcake recipe.
+3. Alternatively, top your cupcakes with a simple lemon icing from my lemon olive oil cake recipe, or cream cheese frosting from my carrot cupcake recipe.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.